ranmeng747/224-Project/README.md

 # 224-Project

+By Jonathan Ong, Xiaoyao Li, Mike Lee, Ran Meng
-This project attempts to predict stock prices based on:
+This project attempts to predict stock prices based on an ensembled method of:
     1. ARIMA
     2. RF
+    3. LSTM

-And to compare the performance of ML algorithms with Modern Portfolio Theory on predicting the optimal weights of a portfolio on
+And to compare the portfolio returns based on the predicted prices of our ML model vs expected returns from historical data
-stocks including VGSIX, DGRW, VGAVX, VCLT, VTMGX, VEIEX, VOO, CHGG, GE, NKE, AAL, JPM, SBUX, BRK-B, RRC, TNDM, CAR and COST.